lockard-LLC/lockard-LLC/README.md

 ### Context-First Development

-- Agents and humans read `codex/memory/` first, then docs, then generated context.
+- Agents and humans read `ai/codex/memory/` and `ai/gemini/memory/` first, then docs, then generated context.
 - Conflicts between docs and memory are **escalated**, not overwritten.
-- Every change lands in `codex/memory/99_changelog.md` for traceability.
+- Every change lands in `ai/codex/memory/99_changelog.md` and `ai/gemini/memory/99_changelog.md` for traceability.

-### Codex Bundle
+### AI Agent Bundle

-- `scripts/bundle-context.js` produces `codex/context/bundle.json`, merging memory, docs, and config into a single knowledge graph for automation or manual review.
+- `scripts/bundle-context.js` produces `ai/codex/context/bundle.json` and `ai/gemini/context/bundle.json`, merging memory, docs, and config into a single knowledge graph for automation or manual review.

 ### Session Hygiene